Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms: Introduction

-Hence, while achieving both envy-freeness and Pareto-efficiency is PPAD-complete, one can efficiently find a Pareto-efficient allocation that satisfies envy-freeness up to a constant factor.
-This naturally raises the question, posed also in~\cite{troebst2024cardinal}: is the converse tradeoff achievable---can we find in polynomial-time an envy-free allocation that is $\alpha$-approximate Pareto efficiency for some constant $\alpha$?
+This naturally raises the question, posed also in~\cite{troebst2024cardinal}: is the converse tradeoff achievable?
+That is, can we find in polynomial-time an envy-free allocation that is $\alpha$-approximate Pareto efficiency for some constant $\alpha$?
+This is particularly relevant in applications where fairness is prioritized over efficiency.
 Our next result answers this in the affirmative, even in the more general submodular setting.
-Consider the following convex program that maximizes Nash welfare over envy-free feasible allocations.
-Here, we can enforce envy-freeness by adding a linear inequality for every pair of agents.
+A more formal statement is given in Section~\ref{sec:envy-nash} as Theorem~\ref{thm:envy-main2}.